slide 1

 Causes of Erectile Dysfunction

-• Physical factors: These can include conditions such as cardiovascular disease, diabetes, high blood pressure, and high cholesterol, as well as certain medications, neurological conditions, and prostate surgery.
+• Physical factors: These can include conditions such as low testosterone cardiovascular disease, diabetes, high blood pressure, and high cholesterol, as well as certain medications, neurological conditions, and prostate surgery.

-• Psychological factors: Anxiety, depression, and stress can all contribute to ED.
+• Psychological factors: Anxiety, depression, and stress can all contribute to erectile dysfunction.
 Psychological factors such as a history of sexual trauma or abuse can also be related to the underlying physical causes of ED.

-• Lifestyle factors: Smoking, alcohol consumption, and a sedentary lifestyle can all increase the risk of ED.
+• Lifestyle factors: Smoking, alcohol consumption, and a sedentary lifestyle can all increase the risk of erectile dysfunction.
 Obesity, poor diet, and a lack of exercise can also contribute to the development of ED.

 Erectile Dysfunction Tests

-Diagnosing ED usually begins with a physical examination and a review of medical history.
+Diagnosing erectile dysfunction usually begins with a physical examination and a review of medical history.
 This may be followed by a series of tests to help determine the underlying cause of ED, including:

 • Blood tests: To check for underlying medical conditions such as diabetes, high cholesterol, and hormonal imbalances.